jsimpso81/WPIlibMathLabVIEW/README.md

 # FRC_LV_TrajLib

 This library is an UNOFFICIAL port of the Java/C++ WPILIB routines that don't already exist in LabVIEW.
-The library is used for the First FRC robotic competition.
+The library is used for the First FRC robotics competition.

 Originally this library was only a port of the Trajectory creation and execution routines.
 However, over time, many other of the routines were ported into this library.